Q&A - What precautions can you take against the coronavirus?

 No. It is not the role of the occupational physician to examine an employee for possible infection.
 The Ministry of Public Health has specifically allocated this task to doctors and – secondly – hospitals.
 The correct procedure is for employees to contact their doctor.
 If they are showing possible symptoms of infection with COVID-19 (fever, coughing, etc.), then they must consult a doctor by telephone.
 Sitting in a waiting room can spread the infection.

 Occupational physicians monitor risks related to work and help to prevent them.
-In the case of the coronavirus they will play an important role in terms of prevention and advice.
-They will support employers in taking the appropriate measures in the workplace to help prevent infection.
-They will also give guidance in other work-related matters that emerge due to the virus.
+They support employers in taking the appropriate measures in the workplace to help prevent infection.
+They also provide guidance on other work-related matters that arise as a result of the virus.

 What can you (not) do to keep your organisation up and running?